kaicoleridge/website/README.md

 ## Coleridge.dev

-My Personal Website is to showcase myself and my projects as another form of medium for people to find my projecst and learn a little more about myself.
+My personal website is to showcase myself and my projects as another form of medium for people to find my projecst and learn a little more about myself.

 ### Features 📘